crossfidev/Plexus-Pool/docs/whitedoc/the_big_picture.rst

 The Embedded Economic Protocols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Three kinds of economic protocols are included in the main Tezos repository.
+Three kinds of economic protocols are included in the main mineplex repository.

-  - The genesis protocol. :package:`tezos-protocol-genesis`
+  - The genesis protocol. :package:`mineplex-protocol-genesis`
-    (:package:`tezos-embedded-protocol-genesis`) is the protocol of
+    (:package:`mineplex-embedded-protocol-genesis`) is the protocol of
     the genesis block.
 It accepts a single block, signed by an
     activator whose public key is hardcoded, and whose single action is to
     switch to a new protocol chosen by the activator.
     The `master` branch contains additional variants of the genesis
     protocol, one for each of the existing :ref:`test
     networks<test-networks>`.
-  - The active protocols. ``tezos-protocol-nnn-hhhhhhhh``
+  - The active protocols. ``mineplex-protocol-nnn-hhhhhhhh``
-    (``tezos-embedded-protocol-nnn-hhhhhhhh``) is either the current
+    (``mineplex-embedded-protocol-nnn-hhhhhhhh``) is either the current
     protocol on Mainnet or a protocol that has been active on Mainnet
     at some point, where ``nnn`` is a counter starting at 0 and
     ``hhhhhhhh`` is a prefix of the hash of the protocol code.
-    Also, :package:`tezos-protocol-alpha`
+    Also, :package:`mineplex-protocol-alpha`
-    (:package:`tezos-embedded-protocol-alpha`) on the ``master``
+    (:package:`mineplex-embedded-protocol-alpha`) on the ``master``
-    branch is basically a copy of the current protocol of Tezos
+    branch is basically a copy of the current protocol of mineplex
     (see :ref:`here<node-protocol>` for more details).
     A :ref:`tutorial<entering_alpha>` is available to start reading
     the protocol's code.
-  - Demo protocols. :package:`tezos-protocol-demo-noops`
+  - Demo protocols. :package:`mineplex-protocol-demo-noops`
-    (:package:`tezos-embedded-protocol-demo-noops`) is just a demo
+    (:package:`mineplex-embedded-protocol-demo-noops`) is just a demo
     protocol that does nothing interesting but has the right
-    shape. :package:`tezos-protocol-demo-counter`
+    shape. :package:`mineplex-protocol-demo-counter`
-    (:package:`tezos-embedded-protocol-demo-counter`) is another demo
+    (:package:`mineplex-embedded-protocol-demo-counter`) is another demo
     protocol in which blocks can contain simple operations.